fdsmp/VMwareLinkedCLones/README.md

 # VMwareLinkedCLones
 Automated Deployment of Linked Clones in VMware vSphere Environment

-# Déploiement Automatisé de Clones Liés VMware vSphere

 ## Description

-Ce script PowerShell offre une solution simple et efficace pour automatiser le déploiement de clones liés dans un environnement VMware vSphere.
-Les clones liés sont une approche intelligente pour économiser de l'espace disque et accélérer le déploiement de machines virtuelles en partageant les disques durs virtuels (VMDK) entre plusieurs machines.
+This PowerShell script provides a simple and efficient solution to automate the deployment of linked clones in a VMware vSphere environment.
+Linked clones are a smart approach to saving disk space and speeding up virtual machine deployment by sharing virtual hard disks (VMDKs) among multiple machines.

-## Fonctionnalités clés
+## Key Features

-- **Déploiement Rapide :** Automatisez le processus fastidieux de déploiement de clones liés en quelques lignes de code.
-- **Personnalisable :** Configurez facilement les paramètres de votre déploiement, tels que le nom de la machine virtuelle, la configuration réseau et les spécifications matérielles.
-- **Gestion des Ressources :** Maximisez l'utilisation de votre infrastructure en réduisant l'espace disque requis pour chaque clone tout en maintenant des performances optimales.
-- **Intégration vSphere :** Utilisez les API vSphere pour une intégration fluide avec votre environnement VMware existant.
+- **Rapid Deployment:** Automate the tedious process of deploying linked clones in just a few lines of code.
+- **Customizable:** Easily configure deployment parameters such as the template name, the number of desired clones, the resource pool, the datastore, and the destination folder.
+- **Resource Management:** Maximize the utilization of your infrastructure by reducing the required disk space for each clone while maintaining optimal performance.
+- **vSphere Integration:** Utilize vSphere APIs for seamless integration with your existing VMware environment.

-## Utilisation
+## Usage

-1. Assurez-vous d'avoir les modules VMware PowerCLI installés et configurés sur votre machine.
-2. Exécutez le script PowerShell en spécifiant les paramètres appropriés, tels que le nom du template à cloner, le nom et les caractéristiques de la nouvelle machine virtuelle.
+1. Ensure you have the VMware PowerCLI modules installed and configured on your machine.
+2. Run the `LinkedClonesWIzard.ps1` script specifying appropriate parameters such as the template name to clone, the name, and characteristics of the new virtual machines.
 3. Sit back and relax!
-Vos clones liés seront déployés rapidement et efficacement.

-**Note :** Assurez-vous de comprendre les implications et les exigences de performance des clones liés avant de les déployer dans votre environnement de production.
-Consultez la documentation officielle de VMware pour plus d'informations.
+Your linked clones will be deployed quickly and efficiently.

+**Note:** Make sure to understand the implications and performance requirements of linked clones before deploying them in your production environment.
+Consult VMware's official documentation for more information.

-## Auteur
+## Author

-[Votre Nom]
+Philippe PEREIRA
+Infrastructure Engineer
+Adjunct Lecturer
+University of Technology of Troyes

-## Licence
+## License

 MIT License